shep-i-ovtsa/shep-i-ovtsa/README.md

-hey im shep i do stuff yea ok bye
+hey im shep i do stuff, type funny symbols and hope it works